Top News

 Ignoring this obligation exposes individuals to severe legal risk, as the NTS actively monitors financial flows and cross-border transactions to identify unreported income.

-The process requires accurate documentation of all sources, including dividends, interest, and employment income, to ensure compliance with Korean tax law.
+The process requires accurate documentation of all sources, including dividends, interest, and professional freelance income, to ensure compliance with Korean tax law.

 Leveraging Tax Treaties for Minimization